shamess/shamess.github.io/patient-cyclist.md

 If your tyre pressure is correct, speed bumps aren't a big deal.
 You might catch some air time, but your bike probably won't.
-The most important thing to be aware of when you encounter speed bumps is that they're their for a reason.
+The most important thing to be aware of when you encounter speed bumps is that they're there for a reason.
 There are kids or vulnerable people around.
 Maybe slow down and think about that patience from earlier.